suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 ### suit-directive-set-parameters

-suit-directive-set-parameters allows the manifest to configure behaviour of future directives by changing parameters that are read by those directives.
-When dependencies are used, suit-directive-set-parameters also allows a manifest to modify the behaviour of its dependencies.
+suit-directive-set-parameters allows the manifest to configure behavior of future directives by changing parameters that are read by those directives.
+When dependencies are used, suit-directive-set-parameters also allows a manifest to modify the behavior of its dependencies.

 Available parameters are defined in {{secparameters}}.

 If a parameter is already set, suit-directive-set-parameters will skip setting the parameter to its argument.
-This provides the core of the override mechanism, allowing dependent manifests to change the behaviour of a manifest.
+This provides the core of the override mechanism, allowing dependent manifests to change the behavior of a manifest.

 The argument to suit-directive-set-parameters is defined in the following CDDL.